 Transaxillary breast augmentation is ideal for many women, but you need to know how it differs from traditional augmentation methods—including that only a small minority of breast surgeons are experienced with this technique.

 1. You need to choose a highly skilled cosmetic surgeon.

-Regardless of the cosmetic procedure you choose, the most important choice is your board certified cosmetic surgeon.
+Regardless of the cosmetic procedure you choose, the most important choice is your cosmetic surgeon.
 But with transaxillary breast augmentation, choose a surgeon with the very highest level of technical expertise in this specific procedure.

 Look for a surgeon who has significant experience in transaxillary breast augmentation and is up to date on the safest, most effective technologies involved.
 Look at the surgeon’s website, reviews on platforms such as Google and RealSelf, and ask them how many procedures they perform in a typical month—as well as how long they’ve been performing them—in your one-on-one consultation.

 2. Transaxillary breast augmentation also requires special training and experience using an endoscopic camera.

 Endoscopic technology has improved patient comfort and recovery for many medical procedures, allowing for fewer scars and increased surgical access in procedures such as hysterectomies, treatment of certain lung tumors, and routine scans of the digestive system.
 Training and experience with this same advanced technology is required for a safe transaxillary breast augmentation.

 3. Some surgeons may tell you the transaxillary approach is problematic or can’t give you the best possible results.